otdav33/flang/docs/README.md

 #### Second Program
 Take five characters, printing each.
 ###### picture
-### Same
+### Equality
-Same takes two inputs, one on the top left, and the other on the top right.
+Equality takes three inputs, one on the top left, one on the top middle and the last on the top right.
-It gives two inputs, one on the bottom left, and the other on the bottom right.
+It gives two outputs, one on the bottom left, and the other on the bottom right.
-Once it takes both inputs, if they are equal, it will output the left input on the bottom left; if they are not equal, it will output the left input on the bottom left.
+Once it takes all inputs, if the outermost are equal, it will output the middle input on the bottom left; if they are not equal, it will output the middle input on the bottom left.
 ###### picture
 #### Third Program
 If z is inputted, say ":)"